Lifemap-ToL/LifemapR/README.md

 ## Development

 To do list :
-- [ ] New protocole to fetch datas with improved databases (parquet format)
+- [ ] New protocole to fetch data with improved databases (parquet format)
 - [ ] Improve create_matrix() to use less CPU (merge before joining all lists)
 - [ ] Improve make_newick() to make it recursive
 - [ ] Improve the shiny application version